 WHAT THE PRICE INCLUDES

 (A) Bed and Breakfast accommodation (twin or double share basis).
 (B) Route map and instructions specific to your trip, including emergency contact numbers.
 (C) Luggage transfers between accommodation.
-(D) Meet and greet by a Shepherds Walks representative at the beginning and end of trip.
-(E) Transfer to Melrose at the beginning of your trip (including luggage transfer).
-(F) End transfer from Holy Island back to Rothbury or Alnmouth train station as necessary.
-(G) 24 hour emergency back-up service.
+(D) Transfer to Melrose at the beginning of your trip (including luggage transfer).
+(E) End transfer from Holy Island back to Rothbury or Alnmouth train station as necessary.
+(F) 24 hour emergency back-up service.

 WHAT THE PRICE EXCLUDES